 Figure 9.15: The spectral extraction efficiency for 1st order, representing the fraction of the power diffracted into the LETG 1st order that is enclosed within the default CIAO "bowtie" spectral extraction window as a function of 1st order wavelength.
-The "missing" power is primarily due to diffraction of photons outside of the extraction region by the fine support structure.
+The "missing" power at long wavelengths is primarily due to diffraction of photons outside of the extraction region by the fine support structure, while scattering losses dominate at shorter wavelengths.
 These extraction efficiencies were determined using MARX raytrace simulations.
 In-flight data, though noisier, have been found to agree with these efficiencies to a level of about 5% or better.
 The uncertainty in the effective area calibration resulting from the extraction efficiency alone is therefore less than 1%.